 GCH CH Woebgon's Kickapoo Joy Juice, ROM

 Pam and I have finalized our breeding plans.
-We have decided that we will NOT to breed a litter next year or in the future.
+We have decided that we will NOT to breed a litter in the future.
 The reasons for this decision are very complex, complicated and personal.
 It all boils down, however, to the fact that we're not as young as we were when we had our last litter and it was difficult for us to handle that breeding.
 In contemplating future litters we have decided that having a litter is simply too much for us.
-There will be more said about this decision in the future and this website will be going through some drastic changes.

 For now we'd like to take the opportunity to thank everyone who has provided a wonderful home for one of our bassets whether it was a puppy or older basset.
 Over the years we have met some outstanding people through our dogs.

-We also apologize to anyone who is currently on our list for possible future puppies.
 I must say that this was not an easy decision for us to make partly because we have some exceptional families who were hoping for one of our puppies.
+We still receive regular inquiries for puppies.
 To all of you we're especially sorry but for us having future litters has become too much for us.
-In the near future we plan to make suggestions for other breeders whom we know will be producing some exceptional basset hounds.
+We can recommend other breeders whom we know.
+They are close friends to whom we'll go when we're ready for another exceptional basset hound.
 That will be part of a major update for basset hound website.
-For now consult the websites of the Basset Hound Club of Southern California, The Greater San Diego Basset Hound Club and the Basset Hound Club of America.
-All three websites have listings of member breeders.
+We have created a listing of these breeders on our Woebgon Bassets website.